 Seated next to the fireplace with a pen tucked under his cap behind his left ear and a food thermometer always at the ready in his breast pocket, he says, “I am thrilled for the next chapter of my culinary journey.”

-As the Executive Sous Chef of Jimmy’s, I’ll be working hand in hand with Chef Nate to manage the execution of our meals, from planning, to plating, to serving to our guests.”
+“As the Executive Chef of Jimmy’s, I’ll be working hand in hand with Chef Nate (corporate chef for The Labrie Group’s growing family of restaurants) to manage the execution of our meals, from planning, to plating, to serving to our guests.”